 My dad would often go on business trips overseas when I was young.
 He would come home with all sorts of exotic gifts, but my favorite were the beautiful boxes of fancy petit fours.
 As I became more skilled at baking, I decided to tackle them.
 How hard could they be?

-Over the years, I’ve made them a handful of times (of course, not taking enough photos), and while it’s not my strongest bake, I’ve made a lot of progress with petit fours.
+And over the years, I’ve made them a handful of times (of course, not taking enough photos), and while it’s not my strongest bake, I’ve made a lot of progress with petit fours.

 If you are attempting to make petit fours (and are feeling a little nervous), here is my best advice to you: